sarathsp06/me/Hugo/content/projects/gojson.md

 +++
 title = "Gojson : A Simple JSON Parser" date = 2019-04-30T14:10:10+01:00
 toc = true
 +++

-GoJSON is a command line utility to handle json in command line.
+GoJSON is a command line utility to handle JSON serialised data.
+You can find the code [here](https://github.com/sarathsp06/gojson)

 ### What it does

+- [x] Pretty print JSON
 - [x] Retrieve nested objects
-- [x] Pretty print JSON
 - [x] Validate JSON
 - [x] Aggregate functions